NovaProduction/SimpleMMO-Bot/README.md

 # Simple MMO Bot

 ## Update: Got banned because I was stepping for too long.
 If you're gonna use this, only used for up to 12 hours per day.
 Make spaces in-between them like 3 4-hour sessions.
+## I did 4000 steps in one day.
+Apparently that was illegal.
+You can still use this but keep your steps below 1000 per day.

 ## To the Devs: FU